List of Star Wars films: The Hunt for Ben Solo

 In October 2025, Adam Driver revealed that he had been developing a film set after the events of The Rise of Skywalker entitled The Hunt for Ben Solo (operating under the code name Quiet Leaves).
 The film would have been directed by Steven Soderbergh, with Scott Z. Burns writing the script (based on a story outline by Soderbergh and Rebecca Blunt).
 While Lucasfilm loved the idea, when they presented the screenplay to Disney, Bob Iger and Alan Bergman said no because, according to Driver, "They didn't see how Ben Solo was alive.
 And that was that."
 The Hunt for Ben Solo marked the first time that a project that was fully written out and approved by Lucasfilm was cancelled by Disney.
+In January 2026, Kathleen Kennedy stated the script for the film was still on the back-burner.

 Untitled David Fincher film

 On October 23, 2025, it was reported by Jeff Sneider that David Fincher had pitched a Star Wars film set after the events of The Rise of Skywalker and centered on a pre-existing character, but that the film did not enter production due to Lucasfilm not granting Fincher final cut privilege.
-Two days later The Playlist said that the report was inaccurate and that the film would instead been set between The Last Jedi and The Rise of Skywalker and that the pitch didn't progress past "a few phone calls".
+Two days later The Playlist website said that the report was inaccurate and that the film would have been set instead between The Last Jedi and The Rise of Skywalker and that the pitch didn't progress past "a few phone calls".
 Fincher had previously been considered to direct The Force Awakens.

+Untitled Paul King film

+On August 8, 2026, screenwriter Simon Farnaby revealed that he and frequent collaborator Paul King were asked by Lucasfilm to develop a new Star Wars film.
+Farnaby was slated to co-write the script alongside King, who was intended to direct.
+The film's story was to center on a droid and did not feature any preexisting Star Wars characters.
+Despite being rejected by Disney, the studio encouraged Farnaby and King to redevelop the project as an original film.